 There is no charge for LSUHSC students, residents, staff and faculty to attend a Server’s Training course.

-Server’s Training courses are held several times per year in MARCH, JUNE, AUGUST & NOVEMBER.
+Server’s Training courses are held at least four times per year in MARCH, JUNE, AUGUST & NOVEMBER.
 Please contact CAP at (504) 568-8888 or email@example.com if you would like to set up a course for your department, class or group.
 The courses are not open to the public.

 If you have questions or comments about our website, click here to contact us.
 We appreciate your feedback.